viswajith-ks/A-Fortiori/concepts/epistemology/synthetic-a-priori.md

 Synthetic a priori knowledge consists of propositions that are both informative about the world (synthetic) and knowable independently of particular experience (a priori).

 ## Description
 [Kant's](../../thinkers/kant.md) concept of synthetic a priori knowledge revolutionarily challenged the traditional distinction between analytic truths (known by analysis of concepts) and synthetic truths (known by experience).
-Kant argued that some knowledge is both substantive about reality and knowable through [reason](../meta-philosophy/reason.md) ⚠️ Placeholder alone, providing the foundation for mathematics, pure natural science, and metaphysics.
+Kant argued that some knowledge is both substantive about reality and knowable through [reason](../meta-philosophy/reason.md) alone, providing the foundation for mathematics, pure natural science, and metaphysics.

 ## The Traditional Distinction